react-navigation/react-navigation/docs/guides/Guide-Basic-Example.md

 # Hello Mobile Navigation

-Let's use React Navigation to build a simple chat application for Android and iOS.
+Let's use React Navigation to build a simple chat-like application for Android and iOS.

 ## Setup and Installation